chuckstack/chuckstack.github.io/src-ls/postgres-convention/uuid.md

 - Create a 'primary' table to hold the unique primary key.
 - Name the primary table following the normal convention (example: `stk_some_table`).
-- Give the primary table a single primary key column following the normal convention (example: `stk_some_table_uu`).
+- Give the primary table a single primary key column named `uu`.
 No other columns exist in this table.
 - Create a partition table with the suffix `_part` (example: `stk_some_table_part`).
-  - This table represents the typical chuck-stack columns, and it has a foreign key reference back to `stk_some_table_uu`.
+  - This table represents the typical chuck-stack columns, and its `uu` column is a foreign key reference back to the primary table's `uu` key.
   - Create the partition table as either `partiton by list` or `partition by range`.
   - [Here is an example](./postgres-convention/sample-table-convention.md#partition-table-changes) by list.
 - By default, we create only one partition sub-table using the `_default` suffix (example: `stk_some_table_part_default`).